2000 Japanese Grand Prix: Post-race

 Ferrari president Luca di Montezemolo described Michael Schumacher's title victory as the "most beautiful day of my life".
 He also thanked the Ferrari team, their worldwide fan base, Ferrari's majority owner FIAT, and the team's sponsors and suppliers for their continued support.
 Scheckter praised both Ferrari and Michael Schumacher, but expressed disappointment at losing his status as Ferrari's last World Champion.
 Todt said Ferrari would not be fully satisfied until they had won the World Constructors' Championship: "We need three points for the constructors' title and we won't let go.
 But let's not worry about the future right now.
 Let's enjoy the present for at least five minutes."
 However, former Italian President Francesco Cossiga criticised Michael Schumacher's behaviour during the Italian National Anthem, where the German traditionally imitated a conductor when it was played.
 Michael Schumacher apologised if his behaviour was seen as disrespectful and that he respected the national anthem.

 Off track, the argument over the new race rules and the inclusion of lawyer Roberto Causo as a race steward was renewed.
 FIA president Max Mosley published a letter to Ron Dennis dated 19 October accusing him of tarnishing Formula One with his recent statements on the issues.
 Mosley also backed Whiting's proposal for the use flags to eliminate unsportsmanlike racing.
 Dennis apologised for his statements, saying he did not mean to bring Formula One into disrepute or to disrespect Causo.
 "It certainly has not ever been my intention to damage a sport to which I have devoted most of my working life." he said.
 Williams technical director Patrick Head commended Button's performance in the changing conditions that saw him finish fifth, saying: "He drove an absolutely brilliant, very mature race and thoroughly deserved fifth position."

 As a result of the race, Michael Schumacher won the World Drivers' Championship with a 12-point lead over Häkkinen, who was confirmed as the Championship runner-up.
 Coulthard maintained third with 67 championship points, nine ahead of Barrichello and 43 ahead of Ralf Schumacher.
-Ferrari increased their lead over McLaren in the World Constructors' Championship to 13 championship points.
+Ferrari increased their lead over McLaren in the World Constructors' Championship to 13 championship points and the title would be decided in Malaysia.
 Williams increased its gap over Benetton in fourth place by 16 championship points, while BAR passed Jordan to move into fifth place with 18 championship points with one race of the season remaining.